The 9/11 Memorial Mt. Grant Challenge is coming soon! If you haven't signed up please do so now.

 Spread the word by sharing this page!

-Attend the parade, flag raising and spaghetti dinner at Veterans Park Friday the 8th. parade starting at 5:30PM
+Attend the parade, flag raising and spaghetti dinner at Veterans Park Friday, September 7, 2018.
+Parade starts at 5:30PM

 1. HIKING IS HEALTHY